Coelophora inaequalis

 Coelophora inaequalis, the variable ladybird, common Australian lady beetle or common Australian ladybug is a ladybird species endemic to Australia, Oceania and Southern Asia.

+C. inaequalis was introduced into Florida and Hawaii as a biological control agent to combat Sipha flava, the yellow sugarcane aphid.

+Description

+Adults reach a length of about 3.70-5.20 mm.
+The pronotum is yellow with a black area at the base.
+The elytron is yellow with four or five black spots.

+Etymology

 The variable ladybird gets its name from the black markings on the adult elytra, that vary from one individual to another.

-C. inaequalis was introduced into Florida and Hawaii as a biological control agent to combat Sipha flava, the yellow sugarcane aphid.